opencodeco/serendipity/.ai/patterns.md

 #### Command Pattern

-Entities extend command classes that inherit from a base Entity class.
-The command entities are used to encapsulate the write operations.
+Entities extend command classes that inherit from a shared base.
+These command classes encapsulate write behavior and represent mutation-focused versions of the domain model.

-**Example location src/Domain/Entity/Command/ExampleCommand.php**:
+**Example from `src/Domain/Entity/Command/ExampleCommand.php`**:

 ```php
 <?php